Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

 # Tele-Ultrasound 3D Mesh

+Welcome to the set-up documentation for the 3D Mesh project!

 ## Purpose:
 This project is intended to be used with the ZED Mini stereo camera in order to produce Point Clouds and 3D meshes of a patient.
 These meshes can be used to provide the Tele-Ultrasound experts with a 3D visual and haptic feedback for improved orientation in virtual space.